 This category is weighted at 75% on the CLDF and includes: curriculum, specialized education, degrees, licenses or areas of expertise.
-Employee received a total of five (5) points out of a possible ten (10) points in this category; a score much lower than the other employee within her competitive level.
-Employee argues that her Masters in teaching was not considered in her competitive level ranking score card.
-Employee received a total of five (5) points in this area.
-It can be reasonably assumed that her degrees were taken into consideration in the calculation of the awarded points.
-And there is no indication that this would supplant the higher score received by the other employee in the Competitive Level who was not separated from service pursuant to the RIF.
-Moreover, it is within the principal of Woodsons' managerial expertise to assign numeric values to this factor.
+Employee received a total of two (2) points out of a possible ten (10) points in this category; a score much lower than other employees within her competitive level.
+Employee argues that her Master degree in her field was not considered in her competitive level ranking score card.
+However, it can be reasonably assumed that her Master degree was taken into consideration in the calculation of the awarded points.
+And there is no indication that this would supplant the higher score received by the other employees in the Competitive Level who were not separated from service pursuant to the RIF.
+Moreover, it is within the principal of Cardozo's managerial expertise to assign numeric values to this factor.